-In the Spring of 2018, pharmaceutical giant Eli Lilly enlisted Intrepid to design and develop an app that would make it easier for people living with Type 1 Diabetes to exercise safely.
+In the Spring of 2018, a local pharmaceutical company enlisted Intrepid to design and develop an app that would make it easier for people living with Type 1 Diabetes to exercise safely.
 Studies show that regular exercise allows people living with Type 1 Diabetes to lead a healthier life, often drastically cutting down on the amount of insulin they need to take.
 However, due to a variety of factors that contribute to a person’s blood sugar levels, it is often very difficult for these affected users to manage their exercise on their own comfortably and safely.
 The goal of the product was to give users more confidence in managing blood sugars through various types of exercise and activity.
 We sought to eliminate the highs (hyperglycemia) and lows (hypoglycemia) that many users experience during activity.
-During our engagement with Eli Lilly, we created a product that offers targeted guidance to instill confidence in the user.
+During our engagement, we created a product that offers targeted guidance to instill confidence in the user.
 The product also educates the user about a variety of physical activities and varying effects on blood sugar levels.
 Down the line, we would also like to integrate machine learning to create an even more sophisticated experience.

 Our target used was the ‘Fearful but Willing’ participant - a user who wants to exercise but is truly fearful of the consequences.
 They lack the deep knowledge and trust in themselves to plan properly.
 Because of this they opt not to do it.
 They need guidance on what exercise to do, and when to do it but can’t find the proper resources or the time.
 It was important to our product that the user understand the effects that different activities can have on their glucose levels.
 Our product will help help to educate them by offering a deep dive into each activity or workout plan that describes the activity and gives tips for doing that particular activity.